 For instructions on adjusting the system and monitor sleep settings, and additional energy-conservation information, see "Conserving Energy" in Chapter 2.
-System 7.5 (or later) users should also see Macintosh Guide (also called Mac OS Guide).

-TCO 92 compliant
+■ TCO 92 compliant

-This product has been certified by TCO (the Swedish confederation of Professional Employees) to meet global standard safety tests and have energy-saving features such as automatic monitor power down and reduced electromagnetic fields.
+This product has been certified by TCO (the Swedish Confederation of Professional Employees) to have met global standard safety standards and power-saving features, such as automatic monitor power-down and reduced electromagnetic fields.

-- MPR II compliant to ensure reduced electromagnetic and electrostatic emissions - Energy Star compliant
+MPR II compliant

+This product has reduced electromagnetic and electrostatic emissions.

+■ Energy Star compliant

-This product complies with the United States Environmental Protection Agency's Energy Star criteria for energy-efficient office products.
+This product complies with the United States Environmental Protection Agency's (EPA) Energy Star criteria for energy-efficient office products.
 The EPA Energy Star Office Equipment program is a partnership program to promote energy-efficient personal computers, monitors, printers, fax machines, and copiers.
 Reducing the energy consumption from this equipment can help combat smog, acid rain, and climate change by decreasing emissions from electricity generation.

-DPMS compliant
+■ DPMS compliant